timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 	}
 	defer conn.Close() // Close the connection before exiting the main function

-	// Create an encoder to encode Go values into a binary format to be sent over the network connection encoder := gob.NewEncoder(conn)
+	// Create an encoder to encode the message and send it to the server encoder := gob.NewEncoder(conn)

+	// Create a decoder to decode the response received from the server decoder := gob.NewDecoder(conn)

+	// Create a scanner to read user input from the standard input scanner := bufio.NewScanner(os.Stdin)

+	for {
+		fmt.Print("Gob-Client> (type 'exit' to quit): ")
+		scanner.Scan()
+		command := scanner.Text()

-	// Create a new message with the content "Hello, server!" message := Message{"Hello, server!"}
+		// Create a message with the user input command message := Message{
+			Content: command,
+		}

-	// Encode the message and send it to the server through the connection err = encoder.Encode(message)
+		// Encode and send the message to the server err = encoder.Encode(message)
 		if err != nil {
 			fmt.Println("Error encoding message:", err)
-		return
+			break
 		}

+		// Check if the user wants to exit if strings.ToLower(command) == "exit" {
+			break
+		}

+		// Create an empty response to hold the decoded response from the server var response Response

+		// Decode the response received from the server into the response variable err = decoder.Decode(&response)
+		if err != nil {
+			fmt.Println("Error decoding response:", err)
+			break
+		}

-	fmt.Println("Message sent to server:", message.Content) // Print the message content sent to the server }
+		// Print the server response
+		if response.ErrorMessage != "" {
+			fmt.Println("Server response:", response.ErrorMessage)
+		} else {
+			fmt.Println("Server response:\n\n", response.Output)
+		}
+	}

+	if scanner.Err() != nil {
+		fmt.Println("Error reading user input:", scanner.Err())
+	}
+}
 ```